Praying Through God’s Word: 2 Samuel

 Our words can do a lot of good – and they can do a lot of harm!
 Lord, help us to watch what we say.
 May our words be words that heal – not words that hurt.
 May they be helpful words, words that will help others to love You more – not words that will lead them away from You.

 What are we to do when our whole life seems to be one problem after another?
 We’re to pray – and, when we pray, we’re to believe that You will hear and answer our prayers (2 Samuel 21:14; 2 Samuel 24:25).
 What are we to do when the going gets tough?
 We turn to You, Lord.
 It’s not about how tough we are.
 It’s about how trustworthy You are.
 You are absolutely trustworthy, completely dependable, utterly reliable.
 You are the faithful God.
 Those who trust You fully find You wholly true.
 Help us, Lord, to trust You – to know that You are faithful.

 Some things are worth repeating!
 Help us, Lord, never to tire of praising You, We can never praise You enough.
 You are greater than all of our praise.
 Help us, in our worship, to lift up our hearts to You.
 Help us to think of how great You are.
 Help us to rejoice in the greatness of Your love for us.
 Help us to remember all that You have done for us.

 Lord, we thank You for Your amazing grace.
 What we are, in ourselves, is nothing compared with what we can become through the power of Your love.
 Your love reaches us.
 It lifts us up – out of our sin, which drags us down, and into Your salvation, which renews our strength and makes us new men and women.

-2 Samuel 24:1-25 – Less pride and more praise – That’s what we need, Lord.
-Less taking glory for ourselves and more giving glory to You – May that be the story of our life.
+Less pride and more praise – That’s what we need, Lord.
+Less taking glory for ourselves and more giving glory to You – May this be the story of our life.
 Less living in our own weakness and more living in Your power – Lead us, Lord, into a life that is becoming less centred on ourselves and more centred on You.